 Automated phone systems turned into chatbots.
-This technology could be just as frustrating with bots conducting clumsy conversations that fail to provide real help.
+This technology could be just as frustrating with bots conducting clumsy conversations that failed to provide real help.
 In a 2019 survey, 86% of customers said they’d rather interact with a live agent if given a choice.

 But in 2020, COVID-19 led to a spike in call volumes for both pharmacies and airlines.
 At the same time, sickness and social distancing reduced call centre capacity.
-Many companies turned to chatbots and voice assistants to pick up the slack.
+Many companies turned to chatbots and virtual assistants to pick up the slack.

 To truly put customers at ease, it’s important to understand what they do and don’t like about conversational AI, and how automation can best be used to enhance CX.

 Conversational AI definition: artificial intelligence technologies that use data, machine learning and natural language processing (NLP) to recognise text and speech inputs and respond to users in their chosen language.